SalomePlatform/adao/doc/en/ref_operator_requirements.rst

 **Important warning:** the name "*DirectOperator*" is mandatory, and the type of the ``X`` argument can be either a list, a numpy array or a numpy 1D-matrix.
-The user has to treat these cases in his function.
+The user function has to accept and treat all these cases.

 Second functional form: using "*ScriptWithFunctions*"
 +++++++++++++++++++++++++++++++++++++++++++++++++++++